-SCIM stands for Smart Common Input Method.
+SCIM stands for Smart Common Input Method is an input method containing support for more than thirty languages on operating systems including Linux and BSD.“).
 It’s extremely general and widely-applicable, and is also very modularised.
 In other words, SCIM is designed to be as universal as possible and to work for any language on any platform.

 What is IBus?

 IBus is now the default CJK input method on Ubuntu and related operating systems (such as Linux Mint).
 It’s a newer project than SCIM, but is actually written in more widely-used programming languages, so it’s often easier to get it running on different systems (despite that being SCIM’s main aim).

 The IBus interface is generally a lot nicer to look at than SCIM, and it tends to work more consistently without errors.
 However, it’s far from perfect, and I’ve had my fair share of weird behaviour from it (e.g. being unable to switch to Chinese input).
 Overall, though, I’d say that IBus works better than SCIM.

 Based on the above, I think it’s fairly clear that if you can get IBus working on your system, use that.
 SCIM makes a fall-back option that may work on more systems, but it’s just too clunky and unreliable to make a first choice.